mnr-18/Fides-code/README.md

 ### Deploying referee contract
 - Start Ganache GUI
 - Deploy the referee contract using [Remix](https://remix.ethereum.org/) and set the environment as *Web3 Provider* with Endpoint: http://127.0.0.1:8545

+(see the Deployment instruction in the Referee folder for more details)
 ### Interacting with referee contract
 - *Interaction between server and SC*: Using the browser interface that uses Web3.js library.
 This library gives Ethereum module for interacting with Ethereum network.